MicrosoftDocs/sql-docs/docs/t-sql/queries/search-condition-transact-sql.md

  Specifies a search for null values, or for values that are not null, depending on the keywords used.
 An expression with a bitwise or arithmetic operator evaluates to NULL if any one of the operands is NULL.

  IS [ NOT ] DISTINCT FROM
- Specifies whether two expressions evaluate to NULL when compared, and guarantees a true or false value as the result.
+ Compares the equality of two expressions and guarantees a true or false result, even if one or both operands are NULL.
 For more information, see [IS [NOT] DISTINCT FROM (Transact-SQL)](is-distinct-from-transact-sql.md).

  CONTAINS
  Searches columns that contain character-based data for precise or less precise (*fuzzy*) matches to single words and phrases, the proximity of words within a certain distance of one another, and weighted matches.
 This option can only be used with SELECT statements.
 For more information, see [CONTAINS &#40;Transact-SQL&#41;](contains-transact-sql.md).